dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 * Create a *Models* folder in the project folder.

-* In the *Models* folder, create a class file named *Student.cs* with the following code:
+* Create a class file *Models/Student.cs* with the following code:

   [!code-csharp[Main](intro/samples/cu30snapshots/1-intro/Models/Student.cs)]